Optima ID Fingerprint Access Control

 Fingerprint data is encrypted using a proprietary algorithm and cannot be used outside the system.
 This solution is GPDR compliant, and GDPR templates for compliance and communication to users are part of our support package.

-Optima ID Fingerprint Access Control Reader Features
+Fingerprint Scanner Reader Features

 Accuracy rate ≥99.5%.
 Supports liveness detection